tabreturn/tabreturn.github.io/_posts/2018-06-27-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/iteration-concentric-circles.png" />
 </figure>

-Twenty-three happens to enough circles to fill the 500 by 500 pixel area -- but by changing the condition, you can draw as many (or as few circles) as you wish.
+It should be pointed-out that the width/height arguments (`30*i`) of the first iteration are multiplied by `0`, so the first circle is placed in the very centre of the display window, but is effectively invisible.
+The other twenty-three happen to be enough to fill the 500 by 500 pixel area -- but by changing the condition, you can draw as many (or as few circles) as you wish.

 ### Augmented Assignment Operators